 First, back off the bleed screw on top of the secondary fuel filter—three or four turns is usually enough.
-Some engines, like the one shown, have two secondary filters.
+Some engines have two secondary filters.

-Second, begin working the lever (plunger or whatever) on the fuel lift pump (an engine-mounted component downstream of the primary fuel filter) until bubbles stop forming under the bleed screw and solid fuel comes out.
-Use rags to keep things neat and then tighten the bleed screw back up.
+Second, begin working the lever (plunger, whatever) on the fuel lift pump (an engine-mounted component downstream of the primary fuel filter) until bubbles stop forming under the bleed screw and solid fuel comes out.
+Use rags to keep things neat, and then tighten the bleed screw back up.
 Do the second secondary if necessary.

 And third, repeat the bleeding process via the bleed screw on the injector pump (unless it has self-purge capability) and then again (depending on your manufacturer’s recommendations) on each individual injector.

-Procedure varies from engine to engine, so consult your operator’s manual for the exact one.
+NOTE: This procedure may vary from engine to engine, so consult your operator’s manual for the proper method.